Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

-Ted Thompson, Mike McCarthy, Aaron Rodgers, and Charles Woodson are some of the most important people responsible for the success Green Bay is having today, just like Vince Lombardi, Ron Wolf, Bart Starr, Brett Favre, Reggie White, and Mike Holmgren were in the past.
+Ted Thompson, Mike McCarthy, Aaron Rodgers, and Charles Woodson are some of the most important people responsible for the success Green Bay had in the 2010s, just like Vince Lombardi, Ron Wolf, Bart Starr, Brett Favre, Reggie White, and Mike Holmgren were in the past.
 All of these people have demanded excellence and made the Green Bay Packers one of the most successful teams in NFL history.

-What Do You Think on the Green Bay Packers' Success?
+What Do You Think About the Green Bay Packers' Success?

 © 2011 Paul Richard Kuehn

 Paul Richard Kuehn (author) from Udorn City, Thailand on June 17, 2013:

 Thank you very much for reading and commenting on another Packers hub.
 I follow all Wisconsin pro sports teams.
 Considering the problems that the Brewers and Bucks have, I should be happy that the Packers are still halfway decent.
 Now, if only the Packers can establish a running a game and improve their defense, the Super Bowl might be possible.
 Thanks for the sharing and pinning of this hub!

 C E Clark from North Texas on June 16, 2013:

 A very insightful article that Packers fans should enjoy reading.
 Voted up, interesting, and will share and pin!

 Paul Richard Kuehn (author) from Udorn City, Thailand on May 08, 2013:

 Thank you very much for reading, commenting, and sharing this hub.
 Hopefully, the Packers will be even better this year and make it to the Super Bowl!